Y-Xu/lmm/src/README.md

 ## Preprocessing

-Firstly, preprocess your traning corpus and generate the vocabulary of your corpus.
+Firstly, preprocess your training corpus and generate the vocabulary of your corpus.

 Secondly, perform an unsupervised morpheme segmentation using Morefessor (http://morpho.aalto.fi/projects/morpho) for the vocabularies.